 The authority may charge interest on any deficit balances.
-Where a deficit arises during the course of a year it will be deemed to have accrued evenly throughout the year and, therefore, 1⁄2 years' interest will be applied to the final deficit balance using the bank base interest rate.
-A full year's charge will be made in respect of deficit balances brought forward that are not cleared during the course of the year.
-Further details of the calculation of interest on deficit balances are set out in the authority's scheme for Interest on Balances.
+Where a deficit arises during a year it will be deemed to have accrued evenly throughout the year and, therefore, 1⁄2 years' interest will be applied to the final deficit balance using the bank base interest rate.
+A full year's charge will be made in respect of deficit balances brought forward that are not cleared during the year.